How to Recognize & Treat Work Addiction

 The Effects of Untreated Work Addiction

-What happens if work addiction is allowed to continue without any kind of treatment?
+What happens if work addiction is allowed to continue without any treatment?
 Several possibilities can occur:

 - You may find yourself without any support network, as friends and family tire of how often you work.

-- You may begin to experience physical problems associated with high levels of stress, such as obesity and hypertension.
+- You may experience physical problems associated with high-stress levels, such as obesity and hypertension.

 - You may be unable to sleep at night.